cnpm/npminstall/README.md

   -g, --global: install devDependencies to global directory which specified in '$ npm config get prefix' -r, --registry: specify custom registry
   -c, --china: specify in china, will automatically using chinses npm registry and other binary's mirrors
+  --ignore-scripts: ignore all preinstall / install and postinstall scripts during the installation
 ```

 ## Use as Lib